laravel/docs/contributions.md

      */
     public function bind($abstract, $concrete = null, $shared = false)
     {
-        // …
+        //
     }

-<a name="fixing-style"></a>
+<a name="code-style-fixer"></a>
-## Fixing Style
+### Code Style Fixer

-You can use [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to fix your code style before committing.
+You may use the [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to fix your code style before committing.

-Install it [globally](https://github.com/FriendsOfPHP/PHP-CS-Fixer#globally-manual) and check the code style using the command line:
+To get started, [install the tool globally](https://github.com/FriendsOfPHP/PHP-CS-Fixer#globally-manual) and check the code style by issuing the following terminal command from your project's root directory:

 ```sh
 php-cs-fixer fix